 CardConnect's core APIs and services are at the center of all of our payment solutions.
 This guide provides detailed information to help you understand the architecture of our services, and how your integrated solutions connect to them.

-Specific information, including the site name and port numbers that you will need, is provided in your welcome kit.
+Specific information, including the site name that you will need, is provided in your welcome kit.

 APIs and Services